 Of course, the offers on our platform don't represent all financial products out there, but our goal is to show you as many great options as we can.

-If you have a goal to reach a particular score or just want to learn more about credit scores in general, it’s important to know what affects your credit scores and how your actions could improve or hurt your creditworthiness.
+If you have a goal to reach a higher score or just want to learn more about credit scores in general, it’s important to know what affects your credit scores and how your actions could improve or hurt your credit.

-Although there are many credit scoring models, all the scores are trying to figure out the same thing — the likelihood of you paying your bill on time, or even at all.
+Although there are many credit-scoring models, the goal of these formulas is to figure out your credit risk — that is, the likelihood of you paying your bill on time, or even at all.
 And whether you’re looking at a FICO® or VantageScore® credit score, your scores are based on the same information: the data in your credit reports.

-While various credit scoring models may weigh each factor differently, the leading ones, FICO® and VantageScore®, place similar relative importance on the following five categories of information.
+While various credit-scoring models may treat factors differently, the leading models, FICO® and VantageScore®, place similar relative importance on the following five categories of information.
 We’ve ranked them by which ones are often most important to the average consumer.

 - Most important: Payment history